addff/2503-ITT440/10% Individual Assignment/M3CS2554A/FATIN AIDA BINTI OTHMAN/README.md

 4. **Provides many image processing tools**: Functions for filtering, segmentation, feature extraction and morphological operations
 5. **Easy to use**: Beginner-friendly and consistent API.

+**Advantages of SCIKIT-IMAGE**

+1. **Works Well with Other Python Tools**
+   - It uses popular libraries like NumPy and SciPy.
+   - Can mix image processing with data analysis, machine learning, or math easily.

+2. **Has Many Built-in Image Tools**
+   - Can do lots of things: blur, sharpen, resize, detect edges, find shapes, and more.
+   - It's like a toolbox for images — everything you need is included.

+3. **Easy to See What You're Doing**
+   - It works with matplotlib so you can easily show images and results.
+   - Great for learning and testing what happens when you change settings.

+4. **Beginner-Friendly and Well-Documented**
+   - Lots of examples and guides to help you get started.
+   - Simple to understand even if you’re new to image processing.

+5. **Lightweight and Easy to Install**
+   - Pure Python — no complicated setup.
+   - Works on Windows, Mac, and Linux.

 **Example code processing image using Scikit-image tools**

 ```